User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.

 });

-Analogically, you can get or set other users' preferences such as user interface dark mode.
+Additionally, you can get or set other user preferences, such as user interface dark mode.

-To get or set user's preferences according to their visitorId
+To get or set user preferences according to their visitorId

 :